maxxiimo/the-front-end-manifesto/Images.md

 ### Choosing an Image Format

 When saving images I always save a .gif version in addition to a .png, just in case.
-Ideally images will be displayed as .PNG's, but because of issues with older browsers and other edge cases in which PNG fixes won't suffice I have found having them on hand is a great thing.
-Creating them is rather easy for your designer.
-I'll go even so far as to serve them up for IE6 as a default.
+Ideally images will be displayed as .PNG's, but because of issues with older browsers and other edge cases in which PNG fixes won't suffice I have found having them on hand is a great thing, and creating them at the same time you create your PNG's is easy for yyou or your designer.
+If you have to support IE6, I prefer to serve these up rather than use a PNG fix.

 [Notes on Using PNGS][PNGS]